 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 12.0 \$1,733,353 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
-0.00 (\$72,295) Other Non-Personnel Expenditures The FY 2024 budget proposes a reduction to outside software license contracts.
-The Office of Management and Budget will discontinue the Priority Based Budgeting software Resource X. This represents a efficiency savings.
-0.00 (\$25,000) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 12.0 \$1,636,058
+0.00 (\$72,295) Other Non-Personnel Expenditures The FY 2024 budget includes a reduction to outside software license contracts.
+The Office of Management and Budget will discontinue the Priority Based Budgeting software.
+This represents a efficiency savings.
+0.00 (\$25,000) All Programs The FY 2024 Approved Budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively 0.00 \$19,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 12.0 \$1,655,058